zerornzerorn/Hello-World/README.md

 # Hello-World

-Hi,guys
+#Hi,guys:

-This is a fresh man on programming, wish we can have fun on this.
+#This is a fresh man on programming, wish we can have fun on this.